null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/heathcliff_shi.png)
 ![](charts/heathcliff_shi_prime.png)

-Despite his poor reputation, Shi Heathcliff's clashes are actually relatively pretty great.
-He might be viable if he's played like a normal fighter, and is given a source of healing to keep him topped off from the S3 self-damage.
+\+ Despite his poor reputation, Shi Heathcliff's clashes are actually relatively pretty great
+\+ Might be viable if he's played like a normal fighter, and is given a source of healing to keep him topped off from the S3 self-damage

-But, after consulting someone who has an UT3 Shi Heathcliff, there are probably safer investments than this...
+\- But, after consulting someone who has an UT3 Shi Heathcliff, there are probably safer investments than this...

 ![](assets/shi_heathcliff_review.png)

 ---

-### B Tier: Gregor - Liu Section 6
+### B Tier: Gregor - Liu Association South Section 6

 The prime chart represents Gregor with +1 power from his S2 effects.

 ![](charts/gregor_liu.png)
 ![](charts/gregor_liu_prime.png)

+A bit about Liu Association identities:

-The Liu Association can be summarized as favouring damage over clashes, and Liu Gregor is the most emblematic of this philosophy.
+The Liu Association can be summarized as favouring damage over clashes.
 Due to how their burn stacks play into each other, their kit effects will contribute more and more depending on how hard burn is being funneled.
 For maximization, utilizing all three is recommended, even if some of them are merely used to provide their support passive.
 Additionally, they will perform best when there is one centralized unit to stack burn upon.

+\+ Contributes the most burn potency of the Liu trio
+\+ Functions the best as a standalone Liu unit, taking on the role of a high damage unit with S3 tempo
+\+ Highest speed out of the trio

-Liu Gregor contributes the most burn potency of the trio.
-However, of the three Liu identities, he may be the one that works best as a standalone, taking the role of a high damage unit with S3 tempo.
-Funnily enough, outside of S3, he plays somewhat similarly to Blade Lineage units, relying on low variance and high coin count to win clashes by waiting for enemies to low roll.
-Furthermore, he's also the fastest of the trio.
+\- Outside of S3, plays somewhat similarly to Blade Lineage units, relying on low variance and high coin count to win clashes by waiting for enemies to low roll

-Regardless, his clashes are held back from having a low max aggregate, and he is on the glassier side in terms of health and defense.
+\- On the glassier side in terms of health and defense

-For the sake of transparency, Nex favours this unit.

 ---